Warner Bros. Discovery

 Warner Bros.
-Discovery, Inc. (WBD) is an American multinational mass media and entertainment conglomerate headquartered in New York City.
-It was formed from WarnerMedia's spin-off by AT&T and merger with Discovery, Inc. on April 8, 2022.
+Discovery, Inc. is an American multinational mass media and entertainment conglomerate headquartered in New York City.
+It was formed through the spin-off of WarnerMedia by AT&T, and its merger with Discovery, Inc. on April 8, 2022.

-The company operates via two divisions: Streaming & Studios and Global Linear Networks.
-S&S includes the flagship Warner Bros. studios, HBO, DC Entertainment, and the company's streaming services.
-GLN largely includes advertising-supported cable networks.
-Those networks were inherited from its predecessors Discovery (such as Discovery Channel among others), Scripps Networks Interactive (such as HGTV among others), and Turner Broadcasting System (such as Cartoon Network, CNN, TBS, and TNT).
 Warner Bros.
+Discovery operates via two divisions: Streaming & Studios and Global Linear Networks.
+Streaming & Studios includes the flagship Warner Bros. studios, HBO, DC Entertainment, and streaming services such as HBO Max and Discovery+.
+Global Linear Networks largely includes advertising-supported cable networks.
+Those networks were inherited from its predecessors Discovery (such as the Discovery Channel among others), Scripps Networks Interactive (such as HGTV among others), and Turner Broadcasting System (such as CNN, TBS, and TNT among others).
+Warner Bros.
 Discovery International is also included in the division, which manages broadcasting operations outside of the United States.

+In June 2025, WBD announced plans to spin off the less-profitable Global Linear Networks division and its debt as a separate company, leaving the more profitable Warner Bros. studio business, HBO, and HBO Max.
+In October 2025, Paramount Skydance made an offer to acquire the entirety of WBD, arguing that it would provide greater shareholder value than the split.
+After taking bids from other companies, WBD accepted a competing offer by Netflix, Inc. to acquire the studios business only.
+However, Paramount continued to make unsolicited bids, stating that its offer provided better value, and would face less regulatory scrutiny than a sale to Netflix.

+On February 27, 2026, after the company revised its offer, WBD agreed to be acquired by Paramount Skydance in an agreement valued at approximately $110 billion; the acquisition was expected to be completed by the end of September 2026, subject to regulatory approval.
+The sale was approved by the U.S. Department of Justice in June 2026, but was temporarily held up by a California-led antitrust lawsuit.
+On September 21, 2026, the state of California reached an out-of-court settlement with Paramount, subject to a five-year consent decree imposing conditions on the operations of the combined company's film studios and cable television businesses.